 Sweet flags look like small ornamental grasses, but they're actually related to calla (Zantedeschia).
 Grown for highly attractive foliage.
 Use in damp borders, at pond edges, in shallow water, or average garden soil.
 Propagate by dividing clumps in spring or fall.

-A. calamus.
-SWEET FLAG.
-Native to the Northern Hemisphere.
-Sword-shaped leaves resembling those of bearded iris are 1 in. wide, 45 ft. long, growing in a clump about 2 ft. wide.
-Foliage is fragrant when bruised, as are the thick rhizomes.
-'Variegatus' has very showy white-edged leaves.
-Dies to the ground in winter.
+- Sword-shaped leaves resembling those of bearded iris are 1 inches wide, 45 feet long, growing in a clump about 2 feet wide.